ArvindHarinder1/Deploy-SaaS-Apps-in-Record-Time/Instructions.md

 # Integrate Salesforce with Azure Active Directory for Single sign-on

-## Task 1: Create a Salesforce developers account
+## Task 1: Create a Salesforce developer account

 1. Sign up for a Salesforce developer instance using a valid email address.
 2. Go to your email inbox to verify the account.
-After login for the first time, Salesforce may send an extra verification code to your email.
+After signing in for the first time, Salesforce may send an extra verification code to your email.
-3. For future steps, you need to get your Salesforce security token, Open a new tab and sign into the same Salesforce admin account.
+3. Open a new tab and sign into the same Salesforce admin account.
 On the top right corner of the page, click the view profile icon, and then click **Settings**
 4. On the left navigation pane, click **My Personal Information** to expand the related section, and then click **Reset My Security Token**.
 5. On the Reset Security Token page, click **Reset Security Token button**.
 6. Check the email inbox associated with this admin account.
 Look for an email from Salesforce.com that contains the new security token.
 Save the security token.
 You will need it later.